xsherryhe/facebook-clone/NOTES.md

 -belongs_to :reactable, polymorphic: true

 Image
--Active Storage
--uri: string
+--url: string

+-has_one_attached :stored, optional: true
--belongs_to :imageable, polymorphic: true, optional: true -has_many :comments, as: :reactable
+--belongs_to :imageable, polymorphic: true, optional: true -has_many :comments, as: :reactable
 -has_many :likes, as: :reactable

+--before validation make uri string nil if there is a stored association --validate image has either uri string or stored association and not both